Asking for What You Want in Bed

 The first step to starting to have good sexual communication is acknowledging that it is one of the most difficult things to achieve in a relationship, because of the desire not to hurt, impose upon, or (gasp!) inconvenience your partner.

 Without honesty, patience, and the ability to be vulnerable, it is not possible to let your loved one know what you like in bed.
-Also, because your desires and references may change over time, sexual communication must be an ever-evolving process.
+Also, because your desires and preferences may change over time, sexual communication must be an ever-evolving process.

 Examine Your Sexual Pattern